Dmitry Bosov: Sibanthracite Group

-Sibanthracite Group p is the world's largest producer of anthracite UHG and is a leading Russian producer of metallurgical coal.
+Sibanthracite Group is the world's largest producer of anthracite UHG and is a leading Russian producer of metallurgical coal.
 The group was established in 2018, uniting the largest coal companies of the Novosibirsk region - Siberian Anthracite JSC and LLC Open-Pit Mine Vostochny LLC, as well as a large coal enterprise in the Kemerovo region - Open-Pit Mine Kiyzassky LLC.

 In April 2019, the Sibanthracite Group announced the financial and production results of its activities for RSBC for 2018: production - 24.1 million tons (four times more than in 2014).
 Revenue - 132.8 billion rubles (an increase of 1.9 times year on year).
 The total amount of taxes assessed is 12.5 billion rubles, the profit on tax amounted to 8.4 billion rubles.
 Spending on social and charitable programs - 1.9 billion rubles.
 By 2022, Sibanthracite plans to produce 58 million tons of coal and anthracite.

-As stated on the group's website, one of the group's priorities is to ensure industrial safety and social support for its employees.
-In 2018, 86 million rubles and 111.4 million rubles respectively were allocated for these purposes.

 One of the most promising projects of the Group is their participation in the construction of the Severomuisk tunnel.
 Dmitry Bosov announced his readiness to participate in this project in a letter to the President of the Russian Federation, Vladimir Putin, on March 11, 2018.

-According to media reports, Sibanthracite is negotiating the purchase of multifunctional loading and shipment complex "North".

 In 2018, RBC newspaper wrote that the owner of Neftegazholding, Eduard Hudaynatov, was interested in buying Sibanthracite.
 Sibanthracite denied plans to sell.

-Meanwhile, sharp criticism in the media for the negative impact on the environment is blamed on the open-pit mine Kiyzassky.
-After the incorporation of open-pit mine Kiyzassky into the SibanthraciteGroup, the former CEO of the mine, Nikolay Zarubin, was dismissed.
+After the incorporation of open-pit mine Kiyzassky into the Sibanthracite Group, the former CEO of the mine, Nikolay Zarubin, was dismissed.
 According to sources, the main reason for the dismissal was a violation of environmental legislation.
-In interview with RBC, the head of Sibanthracite Barsky clarified that there are no threats to the company's work.
+The company faced criticism for the negative impact on the environment that the open-pit mine had.
+In an interview with RBC, the head of Sibanthracite Barsky clarified that there are no threats to the company's work.

 In April 2019, Sibanthracite announced that the construction time of the Severomuisky tunnel on the Baikal-Amur Magistrale would be 5 years.

 In February 2021, it became known that Sibanthracite was bought by the company of the Russian-Armenian investor Albert Avdolyan - presumably for $1 billion.